timjs/elm-collage/README.md

 With this library, you can create interactive scalable vector graphics.
 Its interface is based on the classic [Elm Graphics library](http://package.elm-lang.org/packages/evancz/elm-graphics/latest).
-However, you'll find that a couple of things are different.
+However, you'll find that a couple of things are different and a lot of functionality has been added.
 You can find all the details in the module documentation.

 The library consists of four main modules: